Hannis Taylor

 Hannis Taylor (September 12, 1851 – December 26, 1922) was an American diplomat, lawyer, and writer.

 Biography

 Early life

 Taylor was born in New Bern, North Carolina, on September 12, 1851.
-His mother would contract tuberculosis when he was 18, resulting in Taylor, his 6 siblings, and parents moving to southern Alabama in search of a better climate; she would die shortly after leaving a distressed father and Taylor left to take care of his family.
-He received a degree from University of North Carolina at Chapel Hill before moving to Mobile, Alabama, where he was admitted to the Bar.
+His mother contracted tuberculosis when he was 18, resulting in Taylor, his 6 siblings, and his parents moving to southern Alabama in search of a better climate; she died shortly after leaving a distressed father and Taylor left to take care of his family.
+He received a degree from the University of North Carolina at Chapel Hill before moving to Mobile, Alabama, where he was admitted to the Bar.

 He worked for 15 years as a lawyer in Mobile before publishing his first volume of The Origin and Growth of the English Constitution in 1889.
 Although he was not considered a successful lawyer, his writing career and connections within the Democratic party earned him notoriety and the presidency of the Alabama State Bar.